Yrsa Daley-Ward: Life and career

 Yrsa Daley-Ward was born to a Jamaican mother and Nigerian father in Chorley, Lancashire, in Northern England, where she grew up with her grandparents, who were devout Seventh-day Adventists.

 In her late teens and early 20s, Daley-Ward was a model, "working for brands such as Apple, Topshop, Estée Lauder and Nike".
 In search of better opportunities, she found the money to buy a ticket to South Africa, where she eventually lived for three years, and has said: "The thing that attracted me to South Africa was that the models look like me and there's so much more diversity".

 In her mid-20s, she began to perform and get recognized for her poetry in Cape Town, South Africa, while also working as a model.
-Not long after returning to London in 2012, she was invited back to South Africa to work alongside the British Council headlining two poetry festivals in Johannesburg.
+Not long after returning to London in 2012, she was invited back to South Africa to work alongside the British Council, headlining two poetry festivals in Johannesburg.

 Daley-Ward was then listed as one of the top five female writers to watch for by Company Magazine.

 Daley-Ward is known for her poems and writings on topics such as identity, race, mental health, and femininity.
-She is also known for being vocal on topics of depression, and for her poem entitled "Mental Health", which was published in her book Bone.
-First self-published in 2014, and subsequently issued by Penguin Books in 2017 with additional poems and an introductory essay by Kiese Laymon, Bone has been described by Hanif Abdurraqib in The Atlantic as an "impressive debut" that "honestly excavates a writer’s life, not simply presenting pain, but also showing an individual working through it."
+She is vocal on topics of depression, particularly in her poem "Mental Health", published in her collection Bone.
+First self-published in 2014, and subsequently issued by Penguin Books in 2017 with additional poems and an introductory essay by Kiese Laymon, Bone has been described by Hanif Abdurraqib in The Atlantic magazine as an "impressive debut" that "honestly excavates a writer’s life, not simply presenting pain, but also showing an individual working through it."

-While she is now better known for her poetry, both written and spoken, before releasing Bone in 2014, she released a book of short stories entitled On Snakes and Other Stories in 2013.
+Before publishing Bone in 2014, Daley-Ward released a book of short stories entitled On Snakes and Other Stories in 2013.